Basic Approach

 The Group is involved in various forest stewardship activities at each of its Group companies.

 ENEOS carries out tree thinning, removal of undergrowth, and other forest stewardship activities at six ENEOS Forests (total area: 24.88 hectares) across Japan in partnership with local governments, the National Land Afforestation Promotion Organization and others.
-While opportunities for these activities have decreased due to the COVID-19 pandemic, a total of 331 employees and their families participated in fiscal 2022.
+A total of 741 employees and their families participated in fiscal 2023.

 Promoting Afforestation through the ENEOS Credit Card